The School of Mathematics and Statistics aspires to be an inclusive and welcoming environment for all who enjoy mathematics.

 "For us, the Athena SWAN project is about two things, closely linked.
 Firstly it is about having a pleasant and inclusive working environment and secondly it is about improving the gender balance at all levels, from academic staff, through research staff and PhD students to undergraduates.

 "Gender balance in the mathematical sciences is a matter of national concern, and our own Athena SWAN submission is an opportunity to calibrate our own efforts against a national benchmark.
 Athena SWAN is an excellent way to focus attention and energy on these important issues.
 A step towards a better environment and harnessing the talent of the full range of people."

-– John Greenlees, Chair of the Good Practice Group
+– John Greenlees, former Chair of the Good Practice Group